UniversityOfSaintThomas/Cascade_documentation/capricorn/02_update_formats_blocks.md

 #### `New Instance: _shared-capricorn > formats > universal > canonical`

--   Update this to the new site's URL.
 -   I update this to the new site's development URL, and then again to the production URL when the site is launched.